nikgava/nikgava.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-*Disclaimer: Everything below was done during my time at university, so it should be understood for educational purposes only.
-The following material has no real design purpose.*

-***

 ## 1. Introduction

 This project aims to model a hydraulic system for an aircraft landing gear using OpenModelica software.